x00tex/hackTheBox/Boxes/linux/Retired/delivery/README.md

 # Root shell

-* Crack hash using hashcat *but it not gonna work because fisrt we need to understand the second hint* **use hascat rules to easily crack all variations of common words or phrases.** _and that word or phrase is **PleaseSubscribe!**_
+* Crack hash using hashcat *but it not gonna work because first we need to understand the second hint* **use hascat rules to easily crack all variations of common words or phrases.** _and that word or phrase is **PleaseSubscribe!**_

-* searching on google found a perfact rule for this work from  [NotSoSecure@github](https://github.com/NotSoSecure/password_cracking_rules)
+* searching on google found a perfect rule for this work from  [NotSoSecure@github](https://github.com/NotSoSecure/password_cracking_rules)

 ```bash
 ❯ hashcat -a 0 -m 3200 hash word -r OneRuleToRuleThemAll.rule --debug-mode=1 --debug-file=matched.rule --force